joelhans/nextjs-mdx-bidirectional-links/README.md

 [![Twitter URL](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Ftwitter.com%2Fjoelhans)](https://twitter.com/joelhans)
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/joelhans/nextjs-mdx-bidirectional-links)

 This is an experiment in implementing bi-directional links on a Next.js-powered blog.
-It

 The Next.js architecture that runs the blog functionality is very bare-bones, by design, to highlight how bi-directional are collected, stored, and rendered in the blog post templates.